Code-Institute-Submissions/Explore_County_Durham/README.md

 i.
 Click on the contact link in the navigation bar. <br>
 ii.
 Does the contact page appear? <br>
 iii.
 Click the submit button to submit a blank form, does the required field message apear? <br>
 iv.
-Test the email field with an incorrect email address, can the form be submitted?
+Test the email field with an incorrect email address, can the form be submitted? <br>
 v.
 Place 10 characters in the text box and press submit.
-Do you get a message about the minimum number of characters? vi.
-Fill out all the fields correctly and click submit, can the form be submitted? vii.
+Do you get a message about the minimum number of characters?<br>
+vi.
+Fill out all the fields correctly and click submit, can the form be submitted?<br>
+vii.
 Does the form clear after it has been submitted? <br>
 viii.
 Does an alert appear to say your request has been sent after the form is submitted? <br>
 ix.
 Is an email received with the details submitted in the form?